cranderveldt/piki/README.md

 Piki
 ====

-This is skinnable, Blue State-created select replacement jQuery plugin.
+This is lightweight, skinnable select element replacement jQuery plugin.
 Because some people are picky about picking.

 ## Usage